lipschultz/hwinarion/README.md

 ### Installing HwinArion

-Once you have installed the non-Python dependencies, install HwinArion with `poetry install`.
+Once you have installed the non-Python dependencies and any optional dependencies, install HwinArion with `poetry install`.